Taxes are unavoidable, so if you are wondering whether to use a CPA or do it yourself, there are pros and cons to consider.

 There is a big difference between tax fraud and tax planning, and a skilled tax professional will be able to help you spot areas where some tax planning could help you save money in the future.

-So in summary, here are the pros and cons of going DIY versus using a tax professional
+So in summary, here are some pros and cons of going DIY versus using a tax professional

 So how do you decide on which option is right for you?